mysql/mysql-js/database-jones/README.md

 Promises and Callbacks
 ----------------------
-The majority of the asynchronous API methods in mysql-js return a [Promises/A+ compatible promise](http://promisesaplus.com).
+The majority of the asynchronous API methods in Jones return a [Promises/A+ compatible promise](http://promisesaplus.com).

 These promises are objects that implement the method **then(onFulfilled, onRejected)**: